Roger Clarke's Web-Site

 Of the four categories of Prohibited AI Practices (Art.
 5), two are related to surveillance: (c) Social scoring ("the evaluation or classification of the trustworthiness of natural persons ..."), and (d) 'Real-Time' remote biometric identification in public places for law enforcement.
 The scope of these prohibitions is, however, subject to substantial qualifications.
 For example, biometric identification is not prohibited if it is concerned with any of (i) retrospective or even prospective rather than 'real-time' (contemporaneous) identification, (ii) proximate rather than remote identification, (iii) authentication (1:1 matching) rather than identification (1:many matching), (iv) non-public rather than public places, (v) any use other than law enforcement, as narrowly-defined in Art.3(41) to refer only to criminal and not administrative matters, or "strictly necessary" for any of (vi) "targeted search for specific potential victims of crime", (vii) "the prevention of a specific, substantial and imminent threat to the life or safety of natural persons ...", or (viii) "the detection, localisation, identification or prosecution of a perpetrator or suspect of a criminal offence [with a custodial sentence of at least three years]".

 In addition, scope exists for 'gaming' the regulatory scheme, because, despite the need for "prior authorisation granted by a judicial authority or by an independent administrative authority ... issued upon a reasoned request", "use of the system" can "in a duly justified situation of urgency ... be commenced without an authorisation and the authorisation may be requested only during or after the use" (Art.5(3)).
 Hence a nominally "prohibited AI practice" can be developed, deployed in particular contexts, then withdrawn, without a prior or even contemporaneous application for authorisation, let alone approval.
 Moreover, any Member State can override the prohibition (Art.5(4)).
-Many systems in these categories that fit, or can be fitted into, these exemptions will be entirely free of any regulation under the EC Proposal.
+Hence many systems in these categories would achieve exemption from the scheme.

 Multiple 'High-Risk AI Systems' (Arts.
 6-7, 8-51, Annexes II-VII, particularly III) are also relevant to surveillance.
 Some instances of "1.
 Biometric identification and categorisation of natural persons" (Annex III-1) are defined in, but only in respect of those that satisfy all of the following criteria: "[i] intended to be used for [ii] the `real-time' and [iii] `post' [iv] remote [v] biometric [vi] identification [vii] of natural persons" (III-1(a)).
-The exemptions include, for example, all systems used without 'intent', either 'real-time' or 'post' but not both, proximate rather than 'remote', and for authentication (1-to-1) rather than identification (1-among-many).
+The provision appears likely to be subject to lengthy legal interpretation, and the large number of conjoined criteria that apply means that a great many systems may be exempted, and it may be very easy for providers to achieve exemption-by-design.

 Some spatial surveillance is defined to be within this category, as "2.
 Management and operation of critical infrastructure", but only where the system is a "safety component" in "the management and operation of road traffic and the supply of water, gas, heating and electricity".
 If the system, for example, draws inferences about people's usage of roads, or households' usage of energy, it is not high-risk, and hence subject to no regulatory protections under the EC Proposal.